Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 When the switch is updated or saved it will reset the states to null.
 But when you execute an action for a button this will be stored as a last state under the action sub key. **Remember that index's start from 0**.
 So, if you want to check the last action from the first button defined in the blueprint and see if it's last action was the second one then you would do `data.button_last_state[0].action == 1` with 1 being the action index of that button.

+Alternatively you can test against the title of the action for better readability via the title key `data.button_last_state[0].title == 'hold'`.
+This method is case sensitive and needs to match the title in the blueprint which is normally all lower case to what's displayed in the editor.

-You can also access the unix timestamp that the action was executed by doing `data.button_last_state[0].timestamp`, this can allow you to determine which button and what action was last executed or calculate how long ago the same button and action was excecuted by also accessing `data.timestamp` which is the current timestamp for the current button and action.
+You can also access the unix timestamp that the action was executed by accessing `data.button_last_state[0].timestamp`, this can allow you to determine which button and what action was last executed or calculate how long ago the same button and action was excecuted by also accessing `data.timestamp` which is the current timestamp for the current button and action.

 You could use a choose sequence action that checks whether any other button is held and handle an action for that.
 Be creative!
-Keep in mind that this is less useful with press actions etc as they're resetted upon a switch reload/save where as a hold/rotate action is more useful as they're called in an active state.
+Keep in mind that this is less useful with press actions etc as they're reset upon a switch reload/save where as a hold/rotate action is more useful as they're called in an active state.

-Turn on debugging and open your dev console to see the button_last_state variable and it's values
+Turn on debugging and open your dev console to see the button_last_state variable and it's values.

 ##### Example for Philips Hue Tap Dial